Video Resources for this article

 If you see a small lock symbol next to the object, as pictured to the left, the object is on a locked layer.

-- Typing LAYULK in the Command line and pressing Enter
+or type LAYULK in the Command line

 The Command line will prompt you to Select an object on the layer to be unlocked.
 Click the object whose layer you need to unlock.
 The layer will now be unlocked, and you should be able to select objects on that layer.